How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 - H2: A synopsis of the services

-- Buttons with calls to action: What are you hoping guests will do?
+- Call-to-action buttons: What are you hoping visitors will do?

 - Emphasize your primary offerings